-At some point, every server goes down.
+Every server goes down eventually.
 A bad deploy, an expired certificate, a full disk, a provider hiccup.
-The question isn't whether it happens — it's whether you find out before your users do.
+The question isn't whether it happens.
+It's whether you find out before your users do.

 I used UptimeRobot for years.
-The free tier checks every 5 minutes, which sounds fine until you realize your site was down for 4 minutes and 59 seconds before you got the alert.
-Paid plans are $7/month for faster checks.
+The free tier checks every 5 minutes, which sounds fine until you realize your site was down for 4 minutes and 59 seconds before the alert hit.
+Paid plans speed that up.
 Then I found Uptime Kuma.

 Uptime Kuma is a free, open-source monitoring tool you run on your own server.
-It checks your websites, APIs, databases, and services at whatever interval you want — down to every 20 seconds if you're paranoid.
-And it looks great.
-The dashboard is actually something you'd want to keep open on a screen.
+It checks your websites, APIs, databases, and services at whatever interval you want, down to every 20 seconds if you're paranoid.
+And it actually looks good.
+The dashboard is something you'd want to keep open on a screen.

 Uptime Kuma isn't just an HTTP pinger.
 It supports:

 Uptime Kuma is lightweight.
-It needs about 256 MB of RAM and almost no CPU.
-You have a few options:
+About 256 MB of RAM and almost no CPU.
+You have a few options.

 On an existing server.
 If you already have a VPS or dedicated server with some headroom, run Uptime Kuma alongside your other services.
 It barely consumes resources.